sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> ("/ChatWithNyan", () => new Chat (" Nyan!"));
 ```

-You can add any WebSocket service to your `WebSocketServer` with the specified behavior and path to the service, using the `WebSocketServer.AddWebSocketService<TBehaviorWithNew> (string)` or `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method.
+You can add any WebSocket service to your `WebSocketServer` with the specified behavior and path to the service, by using the `WebSocketServer.AddWebSocketService<TBehaviorWithNew> (string)` or `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method.

 The type of `TBehaviorWithNew` must inherit the `WebSocketBehavior` class, and must have a public parameterless constructor.